SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 ### Compile and Package

-1. Go to the folder where pom.xml file is located.
+1. Open a shell / command prompt (on Windows as Administrator) and navigate to the `streaming-aggregation` directory.
 2. Copy libraries to Maven repository by running following command:
 ```json
 mvn eclipse:eclipse